bcgov/gcpe-news-media-proxy/OpenShift/templates/README.md

 If any builds or deployments fail, you can use the events view to see detailed errors.

 OpenShift Origin Notes
 ----------------------
 When deploying to OpenShift Origin on a laptop or personal computer, there are some considerations to keep in mind.

+### Base Images ###

+If you do not have a RHEL subscription, you can use the Centos dotnet image.
+First, import them using the following command:

+`oc create -f dotnet_imagestreams_centos.json`

+Then adjust builds that use the RHEL dotnet image to use dotnet-runtime.

+### Build Resources ###

+If you have less than 2 CPU Cores and 6 GB of RAM available to your OpenShift Origin instance, you will need to reduce the build resources.
+Edit each build and replace the resources tag with yaml:  `resources: {}`

+### Router Timeout ###

 Depending on your computer's hardware performance, you may need to increase the OpenShift timeout for communication.